 Either way, these books help extend a toddler’s attention span and build enthusiasm for reading because they know the story word for word.

 We are talking about babies and toddlers here…expect ripped pages and pen mark and crayons.
 You’ll find slobbery spines and works of art.

 And you need to be okay with that – they will learn soon enough, but until then, buy board books and cheap versions so they can really be “their” books.

-More Reading Resources for Kids
+More Reading Resources from Kids Activities Blog